 All of the recommended hotels are within walking distance of the Monastiraki gay scene.
 If you’re in town for clubbing, you may want to look out for those close to Monastiraki Metro station, since this provides a direct 5-minute connection to the Gazi gay clubs.

 Greece is one of the most progressive countries in Southeast Europe when it comes to gay rights.
 Same-sex sexual activity has been legal since 1951, gay marriage since 2015, and its hate speech and hate crime legislation is among the most comprehensive in all of Europe.

 The country is a popular LGBT destination thanks to famous gay island getaways like Mykonos and Lesbos (for the ladies).
 This has helped create a welcoming environment for gay visitors throughout the country, especially in large cities like Athens.

-The city as a whole is gay-friendly, with the area surrounding gay Gazi especially so.
+Gay Athens as a whole is very friendly, with the area surrounding gay Gazi especially so.
 That said, Greek society has less of an “out and proud” attitude than others, so you may raise a couple of eyebrows with public displays of affection outside of the immediate gay and tourist areas.
 Relax and be yourself, but be mindful when in more local areas if you want to avoid attracting attention, especially when surrounded by an older crowd.